What’s New in 2026

 New York City also requires employers with 15 or more employees to conduct sexual harassment training each year.
 Employers who provide training in line with the New York City requirements will also be deemed compliant with the state’s requirements.

-Leave Laws
+Leave laws

-❌ Family and Medical Leave | Employers must follow federal Family and Medical Leave Act (FMLA) requirements.
-If an employer adopts a policy or offers an employment contract providing paid or unpaid family and medical leave, it must follow the policy or contract terms. |
+| ❌ Family and Medical Leave | Employers must follow federal Family and Medical Leave Act (FMLA) requirements.
+If an employer adopts a policy or offers an employment contract providing paid or unpaid family and medical leave, they must follow the policy or contract terms. |

-✅ Paid Family Leave | Employers must provide paid leave to eligible employees for new child bonding, caring for an ill family member, or assisting family members following a military deployment.
-Paid family leave also applies when caring for a sibling with a serious health condition. |
+| ✅ Paid Family Leave | Employers must provide up to 12 weeks of paid leave to eligible employees for new child bonding, caring for an ill family member, or assisting family members following a military deployment.
+Paid family leave also applies when caring for a sibling with a serious health condition.
+From January 1, 2027, this leave will also be available for unionized construction employees who work for multiple employers under a collective bargaining agreement, provided they work for at least 26 of the previous 39 weeks. |

-❌ Family Bereavement Leave | If an employer adopts a policy or offers an employment contract providing paid or unpaid bereavement leave, it must follow the policy or contract terms. |
+| ❌ Family Bereavement Leave | If an employer adopts a policy or offers an employment contract providing paid or unpaid bereavement leave, they must follow the policy or contract terms. |

-❌ Military Leave | New York employers must follow the federal Uniformed Services Employment and Reemployment Rights Act of 1995 (USERRA) requirements. |
+| ❌ Military Leave | New York employers must follow the federal Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) requirements. |

-✅ Jury Duty Leave | Employers may not penalize or discharge employees for taking a leave of absence for jury duty if the summoned employee notifies the employer in advance.
-Employers with 10 or more employees must pay the first $40 of an employee’s daily wages during the first 3 days of jury duty. |
+| ✅ Jury Duty Leave | Employers may not penalize or discharge employees for taking a leave of absence for jury duty if the summoned employee notifies the employer in advance.
+Employers of more than 10 employees must pay $72, or the employee’s daily wage if less, for the first 3 days of jury duty that fall on a regular workday. |

-✅ Voting Leave | Employers must allow employees up to 2 hours without loss of pay to vote if they lack 4 consecutive non-work hours while polls are open. |
+| ✅ Voting Leave | Employers must allow employees up to 2 hours without loss of pay to vote if they lack 4 consecutive non-work hours while polls are open. |

-✅ Pregnancy and Parental Leave | Employers must provide paid family leave to full-time employees who work at least 20 hours per week for 26 or more consecutive weeks.
+| ✅ Pregnancy and Parental Leave | Employers must provide paid family leave to full-time employees who work at least 20 hours per week for 26 or more consecutive weeks.
 An eligible employee can take up to 12 weeks of parental leave per calendar year.
-From January 1, 2025, employers must give employees at least 20 hours of paid prenatal leave each year.
+Employers must give employees at least 20 hours of paid prenatal leave each year.
 Employees can use this leave in hourly increments to access pregnancy-related healthcare services.
 Employers must grant prenatal leave requests.
 Prenatal leave is automatically available to all employees, regardless of the number of hours they work.
 However, it’s available only to the pregnant person and not to their spouse.
 Prenatal leave is in addition to paid sick leave. |

-❌ Vacation and Personal Leave | If an employer adopts a policy or offers an employment contract providing paid or unpaid personal or vacation leave, it must follow the policy or contract terms. |
+| ❌ Vacation and Personal Leave | If an employer adopts a policy or offers an employment contract providing paid or unpaid personal or vacation leave, it must follow the policy or contract terms. |

 Child Labor Laws